 I mean, it would look like that.

-So pretty soon I could build this story of all this circumstantial evidence that would be so compelling to you that you would really think the aliens were involved.
+So pretty soon I could build this story of all this circumstantial evidence that would be so, so compelling to you that you would really think the aliens were involved.

-So when you watch Candace, remember the documentary effect means that it will be convincing because it's long, and because she's really really good at this, like really good.
+So when you watch Candace, remember the documentary effect means that it will be convincing because it's long and because she's really, really good at this, like really good.

-And I would say, yep, yep, the Bible code guarantees that any complex situation will have multiple hypotheses that all seem to have evidence.
+The Bible code guarantees that any complex situation will have multiple hypotheses that all seem to have evidence.

 That's the whole point of a court case.

-So in every case, you can make the case and the opposite case, if it's a complicated situation, something like a book.
+So in every case, you can make the case and the opposite case if it's a complicated situation, something like a book.

 And the Charlie situation is complicated enough that that's possible.

-It's it's tremendous.
+It's tremendous.

 But be careful.

-All right, uh, there was this uh meeting that Trump was at to I guess talk about the looking into the sources of Antifa funding, and I had a bunch of uh independent journalists who were there.
+There was this meeting that Trump was at to, I guess, talk about looking into the sources of Antifa funding.

 And one of them, Brandy Cruz, said, quote, I'm living proof that you can recover from TDS.